LuisScoccola/persistable/README.rst

 ===================================================
-Persistable: persistent and stable clustering. v0.2
+Persistable: persistent and stable clustering (v0.2)
 ===================================================

-Implements the gamma-linkage hierarchical clustering algorithm + the persistence based flattening of [1].
+Implements the lambda-linkage hierarchical clustering algorithm and the persistence-based flattening of [1].
 The algorithm generalizes the HDBSCAN algorithm [2] and other standard density-based hierarchical clustering algorithms, and enjoys better stability properties (see [1, Sections 3 and 5]).
 Please see the Jupyter notebooks for examples.